Raymond Blackburn: Moral and judicial crusader

 After disappearing from the public view for a time Blackburn returned as a moral crusader, working closely with anti-pornography campaigner Lord Longford.
 His other campaigns included a failed drive against gambling and attempts to prosecute the films Mera ur kärlekens språk and Language of Love for gross indecency, the former successfully, the latter unsuccessfully.
 Although Mera ur kärlekens språk was the sequel of Language of Love Blackburn opted to prosecute the later film first.

 Blackburn also took part in a number of prominent legal challenges of major constitutional significance, including R v Commissioner of Metropolitan Police, ex parte Blackburn, on illegal gambling and the duties of the police, and Blackburn v Attorney-General, on the constitutionality of the European Communities Act 1972.

 Blackburn petitioned the court for a writ in regards to the Betting, Gaming and Lotteries Act 1963.
 The case was described as follows: "A and B are alleged to have committed a crime.
 A is charged with the crime, convicted and sentenced.
 B is not charged.
 At the trial of A there is evidence which suggests that B may have committed or been a participant to the crime.
 Can the prosecution be compelled to prosecute B?"
 In 1968, the Divisional Court of Queen's Bench consisting of Lord Widgery C.J., Stevenson and Brabin JJ, decided that "to prosecute must indisputably be a matter of discretion."
 The judgment was affirmed by the Court of Appeal in autumn of 1972.

 In 1972, he decided to pursue this matter into the Court of Appeal, which confirmed the 1968 judgment, in a separate matter of enforcement against the British Board of Film Censors and a cinema of the pornography laws then extant.
 The original Blackburn case in the 1968 Court of Queen's Bench dealt with Blackburn's allegations of a London illegal gambling establishment, whereas in Autumn 1972 the adjudication was in the Court of Appeal of Lord Denning, MR.

 The case was noted as recently as the 1998 decision of the Lords Regina v.
 Chief Constable of Sussex Ex Parte International Trader's Ferry Limited 1998 UKHL 40, concerning police protection for the customers of ITF, a company involved in the export of livestock through the port of Shoreham, during the early months of 1995 when animal rights protesters were trying to stop the trade.

-The Blackburn cases more recently have attracted the attention of Albert Burgess and the English Constitution Group, in their quest to bring charges of treason against the politicians responsible for the European Communities Act 1972.